platipodium/abm-tutorial/Readme.md

 # License and Copyright

-All codes provided here are provided for free under a Create-Commons Zero CC-0 license by Carsten Lemmen and Eckhard Bollow
+All codes provided here are provided for free under a Create-Commons Zero CC-0 license by Carsten Lemmen, Eckhard Bollow, and contributors from the Ecosystem Modeling course